-A Loss Mitigation Party may request that the loss mitigation period be terminated by filing the Court's Local Form, Application for Extension or Early Termination of Loss Mitigation Period together with the Court's Local Form, Order Respecting Request for Extension or Early Termination of the Loss Mitigation Period.
+A Loss Mitigation Party may request that the loss mitigation period be terminated for cause, and shall state the reason(s) for the request.
 Except where early termination is necessary to prevent irreparable injury, loss or damage, the request shall be made on notice to all other Loss Mitigation Parties, and if necessary, the bankruptcy court may schedule a hearing to consider the request.
-The applicant must also file a Certification of Service.